JOIN US IN HASTINGS June 26 & 27, 2026

 The next Chautauqua will be in Hastings on June 26 & 27, 2026.
 Locations and other details to come.
 Previously, "Weaving a Nation" was presented in Gering and Scottsbluff in 2025 and in Norfolk in 2024.
 Hastings will be the last opportunity to participate in this theme.

-All events were free and open to the public.
+All events are free and open to the public.
 HN thanks the many donors who have made this possible.

 What is Chautauqua?